noobiept-other/website_example/readme.md

 When the page is initially loaded, the history doesn't have the state in the format we're using, so use the `history.replaceState()` to update it, so it all works as expected.

 That's it!
 We've done it!
 We have a website that works with ajax requests if javascript is enabled, works with `<a>` elements if it isn't.
 Gets the history updated as expected, so going back/forward is available to use.
+The code is available in this repository, if you want to try it out (click on `source` on the left menu).

 Thanks for reading!